-The web designer you ultimately choose will play a critical role in the digital success of your organization.
-Whether your goal is serving members or clients or attracting new prospects, when selecting a web designer you need to be able to ask the right questions and identify obvious red flags during the interview process.
+The web designer you ultimately choose will play a critical role in the digital success of your business, which is why you need to be able to ask the right questions and identify obvious red flags during the interview process.
 After all, recognizing and avoiding red flags can be the key to protecting yourself against a bad business deal.

 1. They give you vague answers to your questions.